enowars/enowars3-service-deaddrop/README.md

 General description
 -------------------

-This service is publish/subscriber message queue written in [Erlang](https://www.erlang.org/).
-It was created for the [ENOWARS 3](https://enowars.com/) A/D-CTF.
+This service is a publish/subscriber message queue written in [Erlang](https://www.erlang.org/).
+It was created for the [ENOWARS 3](https://enowars.com/) attack/defense CTF.

 Vulnerability
 -------------